LeLapinDeLaForet/privategooglecalendars/readme.txt

 == Changelog ==

+= 20201003 =
+* Add possibility to use source information in event link in place of event link URL to Google Agenda

 = 20200902 =
 * Fixed security bug where you could display unselected private calendars
 * Now possible to use private and public calendars at the same time